93 ~ A few lines composed above the compost bin

 Most of us spend our lives fundamentally concerned with one core question: What happens after this human “I”, this “me”, physically dies – does some essence of us live on, or does our train simply reach its final station?

 Gardeners are fortunate.
 We see the answer to the Big Question every time we peer into the compost bin, and there witness the transformation of the dead to new life and a foundation for the growth of new beauty.
-If a lettuce leaf can find renewal after death, maybe my chances are pretty good, too.
+If a lettuce leaf can find renewal after death, perhaps my chances are pretty good, too.

 My compost pile is a Good Book, whose pages I finger and read as I crumble the resulting humus in my hands.
 It is also a chronicle, of nearly all that has transpired in my garden, and in much of my life, as well.
 It is a particularly good diary of my relationships with loved ones, whom I define as those I feed, and who feed me.
 Consider some of the contents of my compost pile: